Operator-induced structural variable selection for identifying materials genes: Application to single-atom catalysis

-The left plot in Figure \ref{fig:in_sample_plot} reports the fitting performance of the OIS model selected by iBART with three descriptors, the complexity suggested by the out-of-sample RMSE.
-It compares DFT binding energies predicted by least squares estimates and the observed values.
-The plot centers around the black line $y = x$, suggesting model adequacy.
-The identified OIS model yields an $R^2$ of 0.9534, indicating high explanatory power.
-In contrast, the non-OIS model in the right plot of Figure \ref{fig:in_sample_plot}, which selects the best three variables from the primary feature space $\bm{X}_0$, shows poor fitting performance and considerable deviation from the line $y = x$.
-Compared to the OIS model, this model gives an $R^2 = 0.7828$, leaving 17.06\% more of the variance in the response unexplained.
-The fitted OIS model is
+Figure \ref{fig:in_sample_plot} demonstrates a clear advantage of the OIS model over the non-OIS model.
+The OIS model is the iBART model with $k=3$, the optimum model suggested by RMSE.
+The non-OIS model is a simple least squares model with $\bm{X}$ as the design matrix and no feature engineering step.
+For ease of comparison, the non-OIS model also has $k=3$ predictors determined by best subset selection.
+The OIS model yields an $R^2$ of 0.9534, indicating high explanatory power.
+In contrast, the non-OIS model gives an $R^2 = 0.7945$ and shows poor fitting performance as the scatter plot deviates from the diagonal line $y = x$ considerably.
+Both the OIS and the non-OIS models have analytical forms, but the OIS model gains more explanatory power and gives an insightful description of the response through nonlinearity of its predictors.
+In particular, the non-OIS model is $\hat{y}_{\text{non-OIS}} = -4.7 -0.4 \times \Delta H_{\text{f,ox}} + 0.3 \times N_{\text{val}}^s + 1.0 \times \Delta E_{\text{vac}}$, while the OIS model is